 Fundamentals of air support, tone production, articulation, and intonation

 Scales, arpeggios, and related studies in all twelve major keys and three minor forms

-Technical etudes selected from Weissenborn, Milde, and Rubank studies
+Technical etudes selected from Weissenborn, Milde, Rubank and other studies

 Standard solo repertoire from Baroque, Classical, Romantic, and Contemporary genres